lalamove/challenge/backend.md

 **Solution requirements:**
  - Source code must be stored in git repository (you can send it as github or bitbucket link, dropbox/google drive public folder, etc. **NOTE: email servers will reject .zip files with source code**)
+ - For public repos:
+ 	- Avoid words `lalamove` and `challenge`
+	- Do not copy-paste any part of this file (task, API documentation, etc.)
- - For public repos avoid words `lalamove` and `challenge` to prevent other candidates from finding your solution
+	- This is needed to prevent other candidates from finding your solution
  - Blackbox.
 Must build/run in Docker container(s). `docker-compose.yml` must be provided
  - Must be asynchronous (a user must not wait for a driving route calculation during calls, see API below for details)
  	- if PHP is used this requirement can be ommited, but interface should be preserved.